The smallest possible bimagic square using

 Is it possible to construct a 5th-order bimagic square (= 24 correct sums)?
 Or at least a 5th-order nearly bimagic square with 23 correct sums?

-If we accept non-magic squares -the two examples above are magic-, then it is possible to construct a 5th-order nearly bimagic square with 23 correct sums, as remarked by Lee Morgenstern in August 2006 with this example with only one non-magic diagonal.
+If we accept non-magic squares -the two examples above are magic-, then it is possible to construct a 5th-order nearly bimagic square with 23 correct sums, as remarked by Lee Morgenstern in August 2006, giving this example with only one non-magic diagonal.

 This 5x5 non-magic square... |